So many people say they don’t like Pattaya and they wouldn’t go there just because they are told it has the biggest red light district in Thailand.

 It’s in the city and a motorbike taxi will take you there for about 100 Baht.

-Another attraction nearby the view point is Wat Phra Yai, also known as the “Big Buddha Temple” on top of a hill.
+Another attraction near the view point is Wat Phra Yai, also known as the “Big Buddha Temple” on top of a hill.
 The 12 meter high Buddha is located in the center of the complex and surrounded by 7 smaller Buddhas, each of them representing one day of the week.
 You will see lots of Thai people there (and also a few foreigners) worshiping at “their Buddha” (depending on which day of the week they were born).

 Scroll down to the end of the guide for the overview map of all mentioned places.